Compare

 Speckle’s collaborative web platform supports active conversations and shared workflows, whereas Autodesk’s Data Exchanges serve as static references.

-Speckle allows users to leave comments directly within the model, adding context to feedback.
-Teams can pinpoint exact elements or areas of interest, facilitating focused discussions and resolving issues collaboratively—something impossible with Autodesk Data Exchanges.
+• In-Context Commenting: Speckle enables users to leave comments directly within the model, providing context to their feedback.
+Teams can pinpoint exact elements or areas of interest, facilitating focused discussions and resolving issues collaboratively; something impossible with Autodesk Data Exchanges.

-Speckle’s ability to handle multiple models and versions simultaneously means conversations aren’t isolated to a single data set.
+• Federated Data Conversations: Speckle’s ability to handle multiple models and versions simultaneously means conversations aren’t isolated to a single dataset.
 Teams can simultaneously discuss and compare different models and exchanges, maintaining full project context.
 Autodesk's ecosystem doesn’t allow this federated interaction across models.

-With Speckle, teams can collaborate on the same model or data in real-time, seeing changes and updates as they happen.
+• Real-Time Collaboration: With Speckle, teams can collaborate on the same model or data in real-time, viewing changes and updates as they occur.
 This dynamic interaction enhances coordination and reduces delays.
 In contrast, Autodesk Data Exchanges are read-only, limiting real-time interactivity.

-Speckle enables teams to share entire model and multi-model experiences, allowing stakeholders to join live walkthroughs, comment on specific aspects, and work together as if they were in the same room.
-Data Exchanges only support the static consumption of data, offering none of this shared interaction.
+• Shared Model Experiences: Speckle enables teams to share entire models and multi-model experiences, allowing stakeholders to join live walkthroughs, comment on specific aspects, and work together as if they were in the same room.
+Data Exchanges only support the static consumption of data, offering no shared interaction.

 Speckle vs Autodesk Data Exchange: Workflows

-Speckle has moved beyond the old-school idea that interoperability is all about conversions and file transfers.
-The future of AEC isn’t about translating one static file into another—it’s about real-time collaboration, data fluidity, and working smarter without the baggage of old, siloed systems.
+Speckle has evolved beyond the traditional notion that interoperability is solely about conversions and file transfers.
+The future of AEC isn’t about translating one static file into another; it’s about real-time collaboration, data fluidity, and working smarter without the baggage of old, siloed systems.

 Where Autodesk clings to file-based workflows, Speckle leads the charge with a file-free, object-based approach that brings teams together in ways legacy platforms can’t.
-This is the heart of AEC's future: live coordination, smarter reference models, seamless data extraction, and workflows that don’t just support collaboration—they supercharge it.
+This is the heart of AEC's future: live coordination, more innovative reference models, seamless data extraction, and workflows that don’t just support collaboration, they supercharge it.

 Here’s a breakdown of what’s possible with each platform: